 Also known as two-step authentication, this typically combines:

-he use of multiple data points together can greatly improve security because a hacker would need to complete multiple authentication requirements—one of which may involve a physical identifier, like a fingerprint—to access your account.
+The use of multiple data points together can greatly improve security because a hacker would need to complete multiple authentication requirements—one of which may involve a physical identifier, like a fingerprint—to access your account.

 Multifactor authentication can be enabled on devices, in email and on most banking, investing and social media websites.
-You can read a comprehensive guide to multifactor authentication, including how to enable it on many popular websites, by visiting turnon2fa.com.

 Note that the prevalence of multifactor authentication as a security measure has led to a rise in fraudulent porting of cellphone numbers.
 Using this technique, criminals redirect your cellphone number to their own phone in order to complete your multifactor authentication requirements.
 Contact your wireless carrier to inquire about the security measures they offer to help you protect your account.